IntelliJ IDEA Pro Tips

 Using it in IntelliJ IDEA is easy with the dedicated plugin.
 When you enable the plugin, the IDE will offer you to download DCEVM JRE for your environment.
 Then you’ll have to choose it in the list of alternative JREs.

-If you are running your application on an application server (e.g. Tomcat, JBoss, etc), can you reload changed classes and resources using the Update application action via N/A.
+If you are running your application on an application server (Tomcat, JBoss, and so on), can you reload changed classes and resources using the Update application action via Ctrl+F10.

 Refer to the section Updating Applications on Application Servers for details.